 According to Krasnokutsky (2022), the metaverse is developed through the integration of various technologies such as Augmented Reality (AR), Virtual Reality (VR), Mixed Reality (MR), Artificial Intelligence (AI), Natural Language Processing (NLP), the Internet of Things (IoT), blockchain technology, 3D modelling, etc. According to Aloqaily et al. (2022), to achieve a real-world metaverse, all single entities, concepts, and operations must be involved in the created 3D environment.
 This also entails integrating data from the Internet of Things (IoT) and high-resolution videos to construct a complete metaverse environment.
-It requires the support of various technologies and digital infrastructure are not yet capable of perfectly realising the virtual experience brought by the metaverse.
+It requires the support of various technologies to realise the comprehensive and immersive metaverse experience.
+Aloqaily et al. (2022) mentioned that existing technologies and digital infrastructure are not yet capable of perfectly realising the virtual experience brought by the metaverse.
 However, with the advancement of next-generation networks such as 6G technology, communication, networking, and data transmission can enhance the experience of metaverse services and applications.
 Lowering the barriers to metaverse adoption will allow more people to meet the requirements and participate in the metaverse (Kalla et al., 2022).